ds5110/faces/README.md

 ## Goal and Overview

-Our goal for this project is to apply classical machine learning methods such as SVC, Logistic Regression, and Naive Bayes to classify adult vs infant faces using facial landmark data.
+Our goal for this project is to apply classical machine learning models such as SVC, Logistic Regression, and Naive Bayes to classify adult vs infant faces using facial landmark data.

 * [Preprocessing](preprocessing.md)
 * [Sampling](sampling.md)